-That means our health care providers are working together to offer primary and preventative medical care, dental care, mental health care and addictions treatment services that are coordinated to address each patient’s unique needs.
+At Aunt Martha’s, you won’t just get dedicated health care providers – you will get a care team.
+Our providers are constantly working together to coordinate primary and preventative medical care, dental care, mental health care and addictions treatment services to ensure the whole patient is being treated effectively.

 How Does Integrated Care Work?

 - Communication: Your care team has regular face-to-face meetings to discuss your treatment and your progress toward your goals.

 - Care Coordination: With your permission, your care team will share your information, such as medications, education needs, significant life change, etc., in real-time to successfully coordinate.

 - Preventative Care: We will help you get screenings for issues, such as depression, cancer and chronic disease, to increase the chance of catching a problem before it becomes serious.

 - Self-Management: Knowledge is power.
 Stay educated and proactively communicate with your care team.

 For every patient there are different levels of care, screening, communication and education.
 That’s where Aunt Martha’s Care Coordinators come in.

 As part of your care team, your care coordinator will work directly with you to: